giulio92/GLExtendedWebView/README.md

 init?(coder: NSCoder)
 ```

 has not been implemented in `WKWebView`.
-So you will probably end up creating it programmatically in your `UIViewController`, but in this way, unless you apply some `NSLayoutConstraint`s, it won't fit and/or update automatically upon rotation.
+So you will probably end up creating it programmatically in your `UIViewController`, but in this way, unless you apply some `NSLayoutConstraint`s, it won't fit the screen on every device and/or update automatically upon rotation.

+### How to use / Installation
+1. Download the project
+2. Add the `GLExtendedWebView` class to your project
+3. Add a `UIView` in your `UIViewController`
+4. Change the `UIView` class to `GLExtendedWebView`
+5. Apply the required `NSLayoutConstraint` using the Interface Builder

 ## Requirements
 - Xcode 8.0+